cmorten/cypress-web-vitals/README.md

 ## Examples

-Example Cypress test setups with a variety of tests using `cypress-web-vitals` for both Cypress 9.x and 10.x are available in the [`./examples` directory](./examples).
+Example Cypress test setups with a variety of tests using `cypress-web-vitals` for Cypress 9.x, 10.x, and 12.x are available in the [`./examples` directory](./examples).

 ## API